rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 >>found on the classpath."
 >>

-Lets confirm it is true, that a PropertiesConfigSource instance is provided for each microprofile-config.properties file found in its classpath.
+Lets confirm that a PropertiesConfigSource instance is provided for each microprofile-config.properties file found in its classpath.